InstituteOfMechanics/Phase_Trafos_Carbon_Repartitioning/simulations/readme.md

 ### OneAPI

-The fortran subroutines use the Intel OneAPI library, so you need to install it (base and HPC toolkits).
+The Fortran subroutines for Abaqus use the Intel OneAPI library, so you need to install it (base and HPC toolkits).

 ### Python